 Art Course Offerings

-ART 115 History of Modern Art – GS 5
+ART 115 History of Modern Art (Core: WT)

-A survey course rooted in the Modernist injunction, “Astonish me!," this class will examine major figures, movements and breakthroughs made by the Western artistic imagination in the late 19th and 20th centuries.
+A survey course rooted in the Modernist injunction, “Astonish me!”, this class will examine major figures, movements and breakthroughs made by the Western artistic imagination in the late 19th and early 20th centuries.
 Different conceptions of modern art that emerged during this period, particularly the images and objects by Pablo Picasso and Andy Warhol, will be presented and discussed.
 Basic principles of general art appreciation, analysis, recognition and interpretation will be emphasized.
-Art as an experience that awakens, enlarges, refines, and restores our humanity will characterize this class.
-Spring semester.
+Art as an experience that awakens, enlarges, refines and restores our humanity will characterize this class.